-These macadamia blondies from the Whole Foods recipe collection have a rich butterscotch flavor and just enough maple flavor to let you know it’s there.
+These macadamia blondies have a rich butterscotch flavor and just a hint of maple flavor.
 On a scale of 1-10, they’re a 10.
 One thing to note is that the bake-time on the original recipe is approximate.
 The directions say 40-50 minutes but mine are always done in less than 40, so check at 35.

 - 3/4 cup chopped macadamia nuts